carpentries-incubator/python-text-analysis/_episodes/03-vectorSpace.md

 Many NLP models make use of a concept called Vector Space.
 This is a very complex concept, and so we will be starting with some basic assumptions of the model.
 Many of these assumptions will later be broken down or ignored.
 We are starting with a simplified version of the model and will scale up in complexity.

 1)	We create __embeddings__, or surrogates, of words and documents in vector space.
-These embeddings should extract meaningful features from our original documents, so that relationships between embeddings in this vector space will correspond to relationships in the actual documents.
+2)	These embeddings should be based on some sort of __feature extraction__, meaning that meaningful features from our original documents are somehow represented in our embedding.
+This will make it so that relationships between embeddings in this vector space will correspond to relationships in the actual documents.
-2)	We have a “bag of words” assumption as well.
+3)	We have a “bag of words” assumption as well.
 We will not consider the placement of words in sentences, their context or their conjugation into different forms (run vs ran) to start.
 The effect of this assumption is like putting all words from a sentence in a bag and considering them by count without regard to order.
 Later, we’ll talk about embeddings where this no longer holds true.

 We start with a very simple set of toy documents.
 These model documents contain only two words, but we will show how it can be expanded to fit an arbitrarily large vocabulary.